 Legacy jazz parties in both Odessa and Midland took most of the week.
 Musicians remember coming in on a Tuesday and playing that evening, and then leaving on the following Monday after playing concerts and after-parties for six consecutive days.

 However, the dwindling oil fortunes — and lack of whirlwind support that accompanied the original parties — have changed party dynamics.
-Today’s jazz party is either three or four days, and the after-party – on the last evening – a are tame in comparison, if they occur at all.
+Today’s jazz party is either three or four days, and the after-party – on the last evening – is tame in comparison, if it occurs at all.
 The number of attendees has shrunk incrementally since the early 2000s – attrition that is due to an aging clientele and changing tastes.

 Conversely, most of the musicians who attend the party are not collecting social security, making the party still a target for baby boomers with an interest in good music.
 Johnny Varro considers the younger musicians at the party — Varro was born in 1930 — to be the great young players of this generation.
 Varro should know, because in his 20s he accompanied men like and Red Allen, Coleman Hawkins and Rex Stewart while working in New York when the first generation of great soloists were still living.

 Musicians As Friends: Why Jazz Parties Matter 50 Years Later